 Hook Wharf, 440 Atlantic Avenue - The Hook Wharf parcel consists of less than one-half acre of land and pier, the majority of which is pile-supported structure over flowed tidelands.
 The property is uniquely situated between the Evelyn Moakley and Old Northern Avenue Bridges, and provides a gateway to the Fort Point Channel and South Boston Waterfront.
 James Hook Lobster, a wholesale and retail distributor of fresh seafood in Boston since 1925, currently occupies the site.
 After a fire destroyed the one-story warehouse style building in 2008, a modular structure was installed to conduct operations at the site.
-A pile-supported seawater pump and pump house constructed during the MBTA Silver Line Transitway Project are also present on the property.
+A pile-supported seawater pump and pump house constructed during the MBTA Silver Line Transitway Project are seaward of the property.
+While located along busy roadways, the site is isolated from pedestrians due to the condition of the wharf and the wharf's lack of physical connectivity to the existing public realm.